Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

 - **Structure** : Organized into two subfolders:
   - 'with_mask': Images of individuals wearing masks.
   - 'without_mask': Images of individuals not wearing masks.
-- Access: Stored in a zip file (finaldataset.zip) with images in formats like JPG, PNG, and JPEG.
+- **Access** : Stored in a zip file (finaldataset.zip) with images in formats like JPG, PNG, and JPEG.

 #### Masked Face Segmentation Dataset (MFSD):
 - **Source** : https://github.com/sadjadrz/MFSD